eejai42/syntax-free-vs-locked/README.md

     Experiment --> ExperimentTransformer : "1 to many"
     Generation --> GenerationTransformer : "1 to many"
     ExperimentTransformer --> GenerationTransformer : "1 to many"
-    GenerationTransformer --> TransformedArtifact : "1 to many"
+    GenerationTransformer --> TrialArtifact : "1 to many"

     class Experiment {
         +Int ExperimentId